piyushgoell/DevOps/6. Introduction to Kubernetes/Chapter 1.md

 ## Building a Kubernetes Cluster

 ### What is kuberadm?
+It is an open source container orchestration tool for containers.
 It is a tool that will simplyfy the process of setting up our kubernetes cluster.